Rayaan14/MaxHeap/README.md

 # MaxHeap
-Implementation of a Max Heap and Generic Max Heap Class in Java.
+Implementation of a max heap and generic max heap class.